dcos/dcos-docs/1.8/usage/jobs/getting-started.md

 * **Docker Container** - Fill in this field if you will use a Docker image to specify the action of your job.
 * **Labels**

-## Modify, View, or Remove a Job
+## Modify, Remove, or View a Job

 From the "Jobs" tab, click the name of your job to modify or delete your job.
-While the job is running you can click the job instance to drill down to "Details," "Files," and "Logs" data.
+While the job is running, you can click the job instance to drill down to "Details," "Files," and "Logs" data.

 # Metronome API